hilaryrowe/documentation3/analysisTab/uniqueAnalysisTabNav.md

  2. After you choose the Filter Bar options for the type of analysis you've selected, click Update to display the chart.
  3. The different charts include more navigation options.

-       * Data Visualization Navigation (Display Type drop-down list): bar, line, scatter, or table
+       * Data Visualization Navigation (Display Type drop-down list): bar, line, or scatter

         ![](analysisTabDataVisDisplay.png)